huhuhang/contributing-guidelines/101/what-are-the-lab-and-challenge.md

 **Challenge has the following characteristics:**

-* Each Challenge should be an independent testing unit.
+- Each Challenge should be an independent testing unit.
-* Each Challenge has a specific goal and a set of steps to Challenge the goal.
+- Each Challenge has a specific goal and a set of steps to Challenge the goal.
-* **Each step has One Main-Skill** and one or more Sub-Skills.
+- **Each step has One Main-Skill** and one or more Sub-Skills.
-* The verification script is required for each step. ([See more details](how-to-start.md#verify-script))&#x20;
+- The verification script is required for each step. ([See more details](how-to-start.md#verify-script))&#x20;
-* No time limit for the learner to complete a Challenge.
+- No time limit for the learner to complete a Challenge.

 {% hint style="info" %}
 Examples: [https://github.com/huhuhang/labex-trial](https://github.com/huhuhang/labex-trial)
 {% endhint %}

+## Some Tips

+In most cases, we recommend that you create a Lab first, and then create a Challenge based on the Lab.
+This is because the Lab contains the complete steps, while the Challenge includes only the objectives that the students need to accomplish on their own.

+When students cannot pass a Challenge, they can learn the Lab, which contains the same skill points.
+This is a great way to learn and practice the skills.

+You can see the example: [https://github.com/huhuhang/labex-trial/tree/master/python](https://github.com/huhuhang/labex-trial/tree/master/python)

+The lab contains 6 steps, but only the sixth step contains the verification script.
+We evolved the sixth step into a challenge, containing slight changes.

+For the same reason, if you create a Challenge first, you can create a Lab based on the Challenge.